 Lift your foot with your quad and nothing else.
-Another great analogy from trevize1138 is to pretend that you're running on hot coals or sneaking up on someone.
+Another great analogy is to pretend that you're running on hot coals or sneaking up on someone.

 A great side-effect of isolating the quad is that you'll likely improve your running posture, further increasing efficiency and reducing the risk of injury.